panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 console.log(true == ![]); // -> false
 ```

-Relying excessively on the implicit type coversion is a bad habit.
+Relying excessively on the implicit type conversion is a bad habit.
 First of all, it makes your code less stable in edge cases.
 Secondly, you increase the chance to introduce a bug that is difficult to reproduce and fix.

 Let's implement a function that gets the property of an object.
 If the property does not exist, the function returns a default value: